 Here are the three most common home improvements that cause property taxes to rise:

-Adding onto your home can increase the size of your property and consequently increase the amount you pay in property taxes.
+- Adding On To Your Home: Adding onto your home can increase the size of your property and consequently increase the amount you pay in property taxes.
 The extra square footage can also result in increased maintenance costs, which will eventually be paid by you or your tenants.

-Renovating your home can be pricey and if done incorrectly, can lead to costly repairs down the line.
+- Making Major Renovations: Renovating your home can be pricey and if done incorrectly, can lead to costly repairs down the line.
 Make sure to get estimates for all of your renovation projects and make sure to consult with an experienced contractor before starting work.

-Buying a new home is often one of the most expensive ways to buy a property, which means that it will also likely have the highest property taxes.
+- Purchasing A New Home: Buying a new home is often one of the most expensive ways to buy a property, which means that it will also likely have the highest property taxes.
 If you’re looking to purchase a new house, make sure to factor the cost of property taxes into your budget before making any decisions. – What Home Improvements Increase Property Taxes

 How to Negotiate a Reduction in Your Property Taxes